Azure-Samples/contoso-creative-writer/docs/workshop/LAB-MANUAL.md

     * Then click **Create codespace on main**
     * This will open a pre-built Codespace on main.

+    > **🚧 IMPORTANT**: Do not open the GitHub Codespace on a fork of the repository, this would prevent you from using the prebuilt Codespace container image.
+Don't worry, you'll have the possibility to fork the repository later.

 4. Once your Codespace is ready:
     * In the file explorer look for the **docs** folder and in it open the **workshop** folder.